Wollivan/SquadronLeader/README.md

 This rule rewards players for playing aggressively, which can be helpful if you find pilots often avoid the action.

-- When you a pilot knocks another pilot out of the sky, they gain a bonus dice.
+- When a pilot knocks another pilot out of the sky, they gain a bonus dice.
-- You can choose to roll your bonus dice at any point, but only once a round.
+- For the rest of the game, that pilot can choose to roll the bonus dice at any point, but only once a round.
-- You must declare you are rolling your bonus before rolling any other dice
+- You must declare you are rolling your bonus before rolling any other dice.

+For example, you could say "I am rolling my bonus dice for this attack".
+You can't use the bonus dice until the next round, so if you used it for your attack, you wouldn't be able to use it when defending this round.

 ### forward firing guides

-If you are an expert pilot, you can make the game harder for yourself
+If you are an expert pilot, you can make the game harder for yourself!

 You can either:

-- Play using only forward firing guides and not the wide arc
+- Play using only the forward firing guides and not the wide arc, or
 - Roll an additional attack dice when the defender is in the forward firing guide.

 ### Quick game rules